What makes a problem-solution essay successful?

 – Explore six steps for writing successful problem-solution essays

 – Provide examples and language structures to help guide the reader

-Having focussed more generally in Lesson 1 on the problem-solution essay type and its situations, problems, solutions, evaluations and questions, this second lesson on the subject next explores six steps for creating successful essays that highlight to the reader significant problems, credible solutions and effective evaluations.
+Having focussed more generally in Chapter 1 on the problem-solution essay type and its situations, problems, solutions, evaluations and questions, this second chapter on the subject next explores six steps for creating successful essays that highlight to the reader significant problems, credible solutions and effective evaluations.
 Follow these six steps carefully and your problem-solution essays should soon be rewarding you with better confidence and grades.

 Step 1: Understand the Question

-While there are many possible essay questions that you may encounter, for the remainder of this short course we’ll be focusing on the following example question:
+While there are many possible essay questions that you may encounter, for the remainder of this short reader we’ll be focusing on the following example question:

 Clearly, this example question provides the situation ‘air pollution in developing countries’ for the writer, and asks that writer to (a) determine the problems created by this situation and (b) provide solutions for how these problems can be fixed.
 When writing your essay, make sure that you deconstruct the question in this way and follow its instructions very carefully – otherwise you may lose valuable marks.

 Step 2: Plan and Research